msharr/Visualising-RR-Through-Music/README.md

 pip3 install -r requirements.txt
 ```

 Once the dependencies have been installed, the program is ready to run.
 Close the command prompt and navigate to the project folder.
-Run `GUI.py`
+Open `GUI.py` using the IDLE (Python IDLE) and run the module.

 Enter the parameters on the GUI: